Mitsubishi Motors says dropped cells likely caused battery overheat

 The plug-in hybrid is sold only in Japan.

-Batteries in the Outlander plug-in hybrids are supplied by a joint venture called Lithium Energy Japan, owned by GS Yuasa Corp (6674.T), Mitsubishi Corp (8058.T) and Mitsubishi Motors.
-Kyoto-based GS Yuasa is also the battery maker for Boeing Co’s (BA.N) 787 Dreamliner jets.
+Batteries in the Outlander plug-in hybrids are supplied by a joint venture called Lithium Energy Japan, owned by GS Yuasa Corp, Mitsubishi Corp and Mitsubishi Motors.
+Kyoto-based GS Yuasa is also the battery maker for Boeing Co’s 787 Dreamliner jets.

 Mitsubishi believes plant workers may have dropped some cells on the ground, damaging them.
 Those cells should have been removed from the production line, but some were likely to have been used in batteries, it said.
 Tests found that when those batteries were charged they overheated.